Imaging foundation model for universal enhancement of non-ideal measurement CT: Methods

-We employ the LoRA which is a parameter-efficient fine-tuning method to adapt our TAMP to specialized NICT enhancement tasks for a professional performance with very few additional training data (Fig.\hyperref[fig6_framework]{6e}).
+We employ LoRA, a parameter-efficient fine-tuning method, to adapt our TAMP for specialized NICT enhancement tasks, requiring very little training data and computation.
+(Fig.\hyperref[fig6_framework]{6e}).
 It only tunes a small number of parameters in the whole network, thus greatly reducing the risk of over-fitting caused by training too many parameters.
-Therefore, it enables only very little data to stimulate the professional performance of our TAMP in specific scenarios achieving minimal data adaptation.
+Therefore, it enables only very little data to stimulate the professional performance of our TAMP in specific scenarios achieving efficient adaptation.
 Specifically, following the implementation of LoRA \cite{hu2021lora}, we add the bypasses of low-rank matrix on the linear layers and convolutional layers in the whole network to adapt their representation to target scenarios.
 During adaptation, the parameters in the LoRA bypasses are tuned and the original parameters in the TAMP are fixed.
-The additional parameters from the LoRA bypasses will be fused back to the main path by the re-parameterization method so that no additional parameters will be added after the adaptation.
 We utilize the same training loss $\mathcal{L}_{train}$ as the pre-training stage for adaptation.